ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property is a numeric (non-negative) value that represents an unbounded hierarchy of priorities.
-It can specify the priority of a Message, relative to other Messages sent over the same Connection and/or Connection Group (see
+It can specify the priority of a Message, relative to other Messages sent over the same Connection or Connection Group (see
 {{groups}}), or the priority of a Connection, relative to other Connections in the same Connection Group.